eclipse-edc/docs/developer/best_practices.md

 ### 1.4 A word on authentication and authorization

-EDC does not have a concept of a "user" as many client-facing applications do.
+EDC does not have a concept of a "user account" as many client-facing applications do.
 In terms of identity, the connector itself represents a participant in a dataspace.
 That means, that client-consumable APIs such as the Management API only have rudimentary security.
 This is by design and __must__ be solved out-of-band.